-Stories of the performing life are always a real treat for young readers, have never been in short supply, and are perennially adored – Ballet Shoes, The Swish of the Curtain and, more recently, The Company of Eight and The Steam Whistle Theatre Company are all testament to this.
+Stories of the performing life, always a real treat for young readers, have never been in short supply, and are perennially adored – Ballet Shoes, The Swish of the Curtain and, more recently, The Company of Eight and The Steam Whistle Theatre Company are all testament to this.
 The Butterfly Circus, from the smell of the sawdust and the trumpeting of elephants to the roar of the crowd and the macabre machines of the end-of-the-pier show, has it all.
 It is beautifully done, contrasting the glamour of the stage with the turmoil of the inner life.

 When Tansy meets Rosa, her shadow, for the first time, she asks, “Can they see you?
 Would they be scared?” and Rosa replies, “I think they see only what they expect to see.
 Except maybe small children.
 They haven’t learned what they expect to see so they still see everything.”
-Give a child this book to read – or read it to them – and it’s guaranteed to dazzle with the glitter and excitement of the dreams that might, just might, lie ahead…and to remind them, don’t be scared.
+Give a child The Butterfly Circus to read – or read it to them – and it’s guaranteed to dazzle with the glitter and excitement of the dreams that might, just might, lie ahead…and to remind them, don’t be scared.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.